Canonchet (YTB-823)

-Canonchet (YTB-823) is a United States Navy Natick-class large harbor tug.
+Canonchet (YTB-823) was a United States Navy Natick-class large harbor tug.

 Construction

 The contract for Canonchet was awarded 9 August 1971.
 She was laid down on 7 February 1973 at Marinette, Wisconsin, by Marinette Marine and launched 10 July 1973.

 Nomenclature

-Canonchet is named for Canonchet (d.
+Canonchet was named for Canonchet (d.
 1676) a sachem of the Narragansett Tribe in Rhode Island.

 Operational history

 Canonchet was delivered to the navy on 23 September 1973.
 The tug served at Naval Station San Diego, California into 1993.
-Sometime after 1993, she was transferred to Naval Region Northwest where she remains in active service.
+Sometime after 1993, she was transferred to Naval Region Northwest.
+She was placed out of service on 27 October 2021.